BSMP-Coders/BSMP-Coders.github.io/students/github_copilot_setup.md

 ## Need Help?

-If you run into any issues or have questions, feel free to reach out to your instructor or check out the [GitHub Support](https://support.github.com/) page.
+If you run into any issues or have questions, feel free to reach out to your bsmp instructor or check out the [GitHub Support](https://support.github.com/) page.

 Happy Coding BSMP Coders! 💻✨